usri/aks-levelup/Security/Storing-secrets-securely/README.md

 ## Secrets using Key Vault Provider for Secrets Store CSI Driver

 In the previous section we stored secrets using a file in a pod and showed why it is the best option.
-However there are situations where you cant modify the code to get secrets from files and need to use an environmental variable, like in the case of our Fruit Smoothie deployment.
+However there are situations where you can't modify the code to get secrets from files and need to use an environmental variable, like in the case of our Fruit Smoothie deployment.

 You saw in the previous section that base64-encoded secrets are not secure at all.
 For highly secure environments, you will want to use a better secret store.
 Azure offers an industry-compliant key and secret storage solution called Azure Key Vault.
 Microsoft maintains the Key Vault implementation of the Secret Store CSI driver, named Azure Key Vault provider for Secrets Store CSI driver.
 This implementation allows you as a user to access Key Vault secrets from within Kubernetes.
 It is also integrated with pod identities to restrict access to secrets.